urplatshubham/Assignment-On-Serverless-Architecture/README.md

    - I used 'service-role/prashant-s3-lambda-role' which had the role configured for my Lambda function to use
    - Add an estimate timeout of 2 min to prevent from failing of execution of the lambda function

-2. **Lambda Function Code**:
+2. **Writing the Lambda Function Code**:
-I wrote a Python-based Lambda function using **Boto3** to delete log files older than 90 days from the specified S3 bucket.
+I wrote a Python-based Lambda function using **Boto3** to delete log files older than 90 days from the specified S3 bucket leveraging some help from internet and ChatGPT.

 ### **Testing**:
 1. To test the functionality of the code: